• Skip to primary navigation

 Gingerbread Cake Roll with Eggnog Cream Cheese Filling

-This moist cake roll has the signature gingerbread flavor with the addition of a rich and tangy eggnog cream cheese filling.
+This moist gingerbread cake roll recipe has the signature spiced gingerbread flavor with the addition of a rich and tangy eggnog cream cheese filling.
+Serve with homemade eggnog or mulled wine.

-I didn’t get a super tight roll on the one I photographed, but I’m actually kind of okay with that because I feel like it’s perfectly imperfect.
-A little bit loosey goosey, and not packed to the gills – which is how I feel the holidays should be.
+It's okay if you don't get a super tight roll and it's a little bit loosey goosey, and not packed to the gills – which is how I feel the holidays should be.

 A little more laid back, full of festive fun, but not to the degree that you’re stressed out about how much fun you’re supposed to have.